kubernetes-sigs/kueue/docs/tasks/run_jobs.md

 sample-job-sl4bm   user-queue                    1s
 ```

-## 3. (Optional) Monitor the status of the workload
+## 3. (Optional) Monitor the status of the Workload

-You can see the workload status with the following command:
+You can see the Workload status with the following command:

 ```shell
 kubectl -n default describe workload sample-job-sl4bm
 ```

-If the ClusterQueue doesn't have enough quota to run the workload, the output
+If the ClusterQueue doesn't have enough quota to run the Workload, the output
 will be similar to the following:

 ```